Add more color to your landscape without any additional cost by dividing up perennials

 The best time to divide perennials is in the fall - divide and transplant at least six weeks before the first hard freeze.
 Avoid moving fall-blooming perennials while they are still in flower.
 Mark and save these for spring.

-- The day before, water your plants and cut foliage by a third.
+The day before, water your plants and cut foliage back about 1/3.

 The best time to divide and conquer is on a cloudy day.
 Plants recover more quickly if the sun isn’t beating down on them.